-The City and County of Denver is updating the design guidelines used to evaluate building projects for local landmarks and properties within the boundaries of designated historic districts.
-The guidelines are intended to ensure that each proposed project preserves key historic features and is compatible with the character of designated historic buildings, sites and districts.
+The City and County of Denver is in the process of updating the design guidelines used to evaluate building projects for local landmarks and properties within the boundaries of designated historic districts.
+The guidelines help ensure that each proposed project preserves key historic features and is compatible with the character of designated historic buildings, sites and districts.

 Written in 1995, the current guidelines are difficult to navigate, do not have many illustrations and do not reflect recent advances in building and construction, including energy-efficient technology, such as solar panels.
 Updated guidelines will outline a “how to” approach and will provide easy-to-follow charts and graphs so that property owners and design professionals can more easily navigate through the design review and permitting process.
 The Denver Landmark Preservation Commission will hold a public hearing on the updated design guidelines in May 2014, and are slated to adopt the final updated document in June 2014.